We have found success with all types of employment law cases, including:

 We won an appeal at the EEOC Office of Federal Operations on behalf of a federal government contractor who alleged that the Department of the Navy discriminated against him based on his religious beliefs and obtained a ruling finding that the government acted as a joint employer so that it, along with the contractor, could both be liable for discrimination.
 The Agency’s EEO office dismissed his complaint on the grounds that our client was not an employee of the Agency.
 The Office of Federal Operations reversed the dismissal and held that, under a common law agency analysis, the Agency exerted significant control over the contractor’s work functions such that he was considered an employee of the Agency and his complaint was properly before the Agency for adjudication.

 David Lott v.
-Dept. of the Navy and U.S. Dept. of Defense
+Department of the Navy and Department of Defense

 EEOC No. 531-2013-00110X